ApiLogicServer/Docs/docs/Sample-AI.md

 ![rules-plus-python](images/sample-ai/rules-plus-python.png)

-We can also **extend our API** for our new B2BOrder endpoint, using standard Python and Flask:
+We can also **extend our API** for our new B2BOrder endpoint, using standard Python and Flask as shown below.
+The code includes the swagger example, so we can now test our endpoint:

+1. Use Swagger (**ServicesEndPoint > POST /ServicesEndPoint/OrderB2B)**

 ![custom-endpoint](images/sample-ai/custom-api.png)